The joint bidiagonalization method for large GSVD computations in finite precision: The JBD process in finite precision

-which is almost always true in practice, and the rare cases where $\alpha_{i}$, $\beta_{i+1}$, $\hat{\alpha}_{i}$ or $\hat{\beta}_{i}$ do become small are actually the lucky ones, since then the algorithm should be terminated, having found an invariant singular subspace.
-Besides, for simplicity, in our rounding error analysis, we always assume that the computed Lanczos vectors are of unit length.
+which is almost always true in practice.
+In case either $\beta_{i+1}$ or $\hat{\alpha}_{i+1}$ becomes negligible, the JBD process should be terminated since it has found either acceptable approximate right invariant generalized singular subspace and left generalized singular subspace for $A$ or acceptable approximate right invariant generalized singular subspace and left generalized singular subspace for $L$, as can be justified from \eqref{2.10}, \eqref{2.11} and \eqref{2.8}.
+This can also be seen from the later Theorem~\ref{thm4.2} and $\hat{\alpha}_i\hat{\beta}_i=\alpha_{i+1}\beta_{i+1}$ in step 7 of Algorithm~\ref{alg1}.
+Finally, for simplicity, in our numerical analysis, we always assume that the computed Lanczos type vectors are of unit length.